 Campsite caretakers were hired to educate hikers and model wilderness ethics.
-"His [caretaker's] function is to show hikers how enjoy the mountains without destroying them" STEVE PAGE, HIRED AS THE FIRST CARETAKER AT LIBERTY SPRINGS (APPALACHIA DEC 1, 1970) Bob Proudman personified the inventive era of backcountry management.
-A daring climber and wilderness advocate, Proudman served as AMC Trails handbook that popularized new techniques and went on Supervisor for most of the 1970s.
-He co-authored a to a career with the Appalachian Trail Conservancy.
-Booming Bootleg Trails Overrun Managers Beginning in the 1980s, mountain bikers and backcountry skiers - feeling unserved by traditional trails - built their own.
+"His [caretaker's] function is to show hikers how enjoy the mountains without destroying them" STEVE PAGE, LEFT, HIRED AS THE FIRST CARETAKER AT LIBERTY SPRINGS (APPALACHIA DEC 1, 1970) Booming Bootleg Trails Overrun Managers Beginning in the 1980s, mountain bikers and backcountry skiers - feeling unserved by traditional trails - built their own.
 These unsigned and unmapped trails stirred a backlash from land managers and eventually resulted in an uneasy alliance.
 But by then more than 50 miles of bootleg trails laced the backcountry - most in Smarts Brook and Franconia regions - with no clear plan for funding or maintaining them.